 - Symptoms that often appear during walking or exercise, and go away after several minutes of rest.

 - Numbness in your legs or feet when you are at rest.
 Your legs may also feel cool to the touch, and the skin may look pale.

 A stroke occurs when blood flow to a part of the brain stops.
 A stroke is sometimes called a "brain attack."
-Symptoms of stroke can include difficulty moving the limbs on one side of your body, one side of the face drooping, difficulty with speaking or understanding language.
+Symptoms of stroke can include difficulty moving the limbs on one side of your body, one side of the face drooping, loss of sensation on one side of your body, difficulty with speaking or understanding language.

 - You feel much more tired than normal.
 It's common for women to feel severely tired before or during a heart attack.

 - You feel so tired that you can't do your normal daily activities.

 If your heart can't pump blood as well, it may beat faster to try to keep up.
 You may feel your heart racing or throbbing.
 A fast or uneven heartbeat can also be the sign of an arrhythmia.
 This is a problem with your heart rate or rhythm.

 If you have any signs of heart disease, call your health care provider right away.
 Don't wait to see if the symptoms go away or dismiss them as nothing.